 Emily and Blake married in 2016, before having Cullen in 2018.
 On her Instagram, Emily described herself as, a “follower of Jesus” and someone who was “Amazed by His grace.”
 On Facebook, she battled fiercely for pro-life causes.

-Alongside being mother to Cullen, Rachel also wrote for Baseball Chapel — an organization that provides spiritual support to professional baseball players and their families.
+Alongside being mother to Cullen, Emily also wrote for Baseball Chapel — an organization that provides spiritual support to professional baseball players and their families.

 “There are so many circumstances in our lives and the lives of people we have the privilege of knowing that looked bad at first, but were turned around for good,” she wrote.
 “I’m sure you can think of many in your own life as well.
 God is a Master at making things beautiful (Ecclesiastes 3).”